GOP ready to block elections bill in Senate showdown - WTMJ

 Associated Press

-WASHINGTON (AP) — The Democrats’ expansive elections and voting bill is all but certain to be rejected in a key test vote in the Senate, providing a dramatic example of Republicans’ use of the filibuster to block legislation and forcing hard questions for Democrats over next steps.
+WASHINGTON (AP) — The Democrats’ expansive elections and voting bill is heading for all but certain rejection late Tuesday in a key Senate test vote, providing a dramatic example of Republicans’ use of the filibuster to block legislation and forcing hard questions for Democrats over next steps.

 The far-reaching proposal, at nearly 900 pages, is viewed by backers as the civil rights issue of the era, legislation that is suddenly of the highest priority after the 2020 election as states impose restrictive new laws that could make it more difficult to vote.
 In the evenly split Senate, Republicans are united in opposition, seeing the bill as federal overreach and denying Democrats the 60 votes that would be needed to overcome the filibuster and begin debate.

-“There’s a rot, a rot a the center of the modern Republican Party,” Senate Majority Leader Chuck Schumer said Tuesday, hours ahead of the expected vote.
-“Should the United States Senate even debate how to protect the voting rights of our citizens?
-There’s only one correct answer.
-We’ll see if our Republican colleagues chose it this afternoon.”
+Republican leader Mitch McConnell called the bill a “partisan power grab” and pledged to help fulfill the Senate’s “founding purpose” by stopping it.
+He also cautioned Democrats against changing the filibuster, calling voting rights “the worst possible place” to “trash the Senate’s rules to ram something through.”.

-Months in the making, Tuesday’s showdown over the For the People Act, as it is called, is hardly the end of the road but the start of long campaign ahead.
-President Joe Biden has vowed what the White House calls the “fight of his presidency” over ensuring Americans’ access to the polls.
-At stake is not only election rules that make it easier to vote but also Democrats’ ability to confront the limits of bipartisanship and decide whether or not the filibuster rules should change.
+Months in the making, Tuesday’s showdown over the For the People Act, as it is called, is hardly the end of the road.
+President Joe Biden has vowed what the White House calls the “fight of his presidency” over ensuring Americans’ access to voting.
+At stake are not only election rules that make it easier to vote but also Democrats’ ability to confront the limits of bipartisanship and decide whether or not the filibuster rules should change.

-Republican leader Mitch McConnell pledged that Republicans would fulfill the Senate’s “founding purpose” by rejecting the bill to “stop the partisan power grab.”
-He also cautioned Democrats against changing the filibuster, calling voting rights “the worst possible place” to “trash the Senate’s rules to ram something through.”

-The party that controls Washington has been preparing for this moment for months, even as lawmakers faced their own internal divisions over the sprawling bill, which would remove hurdles to voting erected in the name of election security, curtail the influence of big money in politics and reduce partisan influence over the drawing of congressional districts.
+The Democratic Party that holds the White House and narrowly controls Congress has been preparing for this moment for months, even as its lawmakers faced their own internal divisions over the sprawling bill.
+The legislation would remove hurdles to voting erected in the name of election security, curtail the influence of big money in politics and reduce partisan influence over the drawing of congressional districts.

 As recently as last week, Sen. Joe Manchin, a moderate West Virginia Democrat, said he couldn’t support the bill without changes he wanted as a way to draw Republican support.

-Manchin remained a holdout late Monday following a meeting with Biden at the White House, where the two discussed voting rights.
-The senator would not say whether he would vote with his party in trying to advance the bill, explaining he was still reviewing the final version.
-“I have to see the rest of it tonight,” he said at the Capitol.
+After a meeting with Biden at the White House, the senator would not say late Monday whether he would vote with his party in trying to advance the bill, explaining he was still reviewing the final version.

 Manchin proposed his own changes last week as he tried to trim back some areas and expand others, adding provisions for a national voter ID requirement, which is anathema to many Democrats, and dropping a proposed public financing of campaigns.

-The proposed Manchin changes were largely well received, welcomed by Biden’s administration as a “step forward,” while earning the nod of approval from one of the party’s key voting rights advocates, former Georgia governor’s race candidate Stacey Abrams.
+The proposed Manchin changes were welcomed by Biden’s administration as a “step forward” and earned a nod of approval from one of the party’s key voting rights advocates, former Georgia governor’s race candidate Stacey Abrams.

 “I keep thinking there’s a few who want to,” Jeff Merkley, D-Ore., who authored the legislation in the Senate, said during a conference call Monday night with the group Our Revolution.
 “But when McConnell lowered the boom,” he continued, “we couldn’t get a single Republican to join us.”